 To keep the moisture in, make sure any material on top is damp and keep the worm bin lid closed.
 If your worm bedding is too dry, add a sprinkle of water to the dry areas.
 If the worm bedding is too wet, add more carbon (e.g. paper, cardboard etc…) to soak up some water.

 Moisture and oxygen are critical for the well-being of the worms and the system.
 It is a good idea to aerate the top few inches of the worm farm after a heavy watering to avoid muddy anaerobic conditions.

 Worms are very sensitive to sunlight, so keep the worm bin dark at all times.
 Always cover new food scraps under some bedding or use a worm blanket (e.g. hessian cloth).
 This helps to keep the moisture in and light out, inviting your worms to come up to the surface and feed.

 6. Remove Any Harmful Pests

 Sometimes there are pests in the worm farm.
-Some pests such as potworms, tiny mites or soldier fly larvae are actually beneficial to the breakdown of organic material.
+Some pests such as tiny white worms (potworms), tiny mites or soldier fly larvae are actually beneficial to the breakdown of organic material.
 Most pests do not do any damage, and pose no threat unless their population spirals too high.